-When a new model code edition becomes available, CBSC and the specified state agencies must review it to determine if adoption is appropriate.
-Not all available model codes are found to be acceptable for use in California.
-Those currently adopted are shown in How Title 24 Is Organized.
+When a new model code edition becomes available, CBSC and the specified state agencies must review it to determine if there are new provisions that may conflict with existing California laws and regulations.

-In some cases, specific chapters of the model codes are deliberately excluded from adoption by the state of California, such as Chapter 29 in Part 2.
+In some cases, specific chapters of the model codes are deliberately excluded from adoption by the state of California, such as Chapter 13 in Part 10.
 Some of these chapters may still be available for adoption by local ordinances.
+See About Matrix Adoption Tables below.

-In other cases, not all chapters of the model-based codes are based on the same model or based on a model at all.
+In other cases, some chapters of a model-based code are developed by California or adopted from a different model code.
 The California Building Code (Part 2 of Title 24) is based predominantly on the International Building Code.
-However, Chapters 7A, 11A and 11B are examples of California amendments in their entirety.
-Chapter 7A is developed by the Office of the State Fire Marshal (SFM) to implement state law regarding exterior wildfire exposure.
+However, Chapters 11A, 11B and 31B through 31F are examples of California amendments in their entirety.
+Chapters 31B through 31F are developed by various state agencies to implement state laws regarding public pools, radiation safety, commissaries serving mobile food preparation units and Marine Oil Terminals.
 Chapter 11A is developed by the Department of Housing and Community Development (HCD) for accessibility for persons with disabilities in multifamily dwellings, and Chapter 11B is developed by the Division of the State Architect (DSA) to implement state law regarding accessibility in public buildings, public accommodations, commercial buildings and public housing.
-The "model code" used by DSA for the provisions in Chapter 11B is the 2010 Americans with Disabilities Act Standards for Accessible Design as adopted by the U.S. Department of Justice.
+The "model code"

+used by DSA for the provisions in Chapter 11B is the 2010 Americans with Disabilities Act Standards for Accessible Design as adopted by the U.S. Department of Justice.
 DSA additionally revises the model code language with California amendments.